larsch/ocra/README.txt

 Ruby on Windows provides two executables: ruby.exe is a console mode application and rubyw.exe is a windowed application which does not bring up a console window when launched using the Windows Explorer.
+By default, or if the --console option is used, OCRA will use the console runtime (rubyw.exe).
 OCRA will automatically select the windowed runtime when your script has the ".rbw" extension, or if you specify the "--windows" command line options.
-Otherwise (or if you specify the "--console" option), OCRA will use the console runtime.

 If your application works in console mode but not in windowed mode, first check if your script works without OCRA using rubyw.exe.
-You may have some output to standard output (puts, print, etc) that can cause the windowed runtime to exit early (without raising an exception).
+A script that prints to standard output (using puts, print etc.) will eventually cause an exception when run with rubyw.exe (when the IO buffers run full).

 You can also try wrapping your script in an exception handler that logs any errors to a file: